Barrie Environmental Centre 272 Ferndale Drive NorthRethinkWaste@barrie.ca (705) 739-4219

 Acceptable garbage bags must:

 Garbage tags are available for purchase at the following locations.
-The City does not limit the number of establishments that can sell tags; adequate stock levels are businesses' responsibility.
+The City does not limit the number of establishments that can sell tags.
+Adequate stock levels are locations' responsibility.
 Please contact individual establishments to confirm availability.

 If you're not sure how to dispose of an item, look it up with our